readyplayerme/rpm-unreal-avatar-creator/README.md

 There are three ways you can add the **RpmAvatarCreator** plugin to your project.
 Add as submodules, paste the plugin inside of the **Plugins** folder, or add the blueprint version of the plugin to the Engine.

 - To add the plugin to your project as a submodule, run the following command in the terminal from your project folder.
-This is the preferred way of setting up the plugin.
+This is the recommended way of setting up the plugin.

   ```
    git submodule add --name Plugins/RpmAvatarCreator -- https://github.com/readyplayerme/rpm-unreal-avatar-creator.git Plugins/RpmAvatarCreator